Keyboard shortcuts

 Circuit Evaluation: Given a circuit $C$ and input $x$, prove that $C(x) = y$.

 The prover claims they computed the circuit correctly.
-The verifier could recompute it themselves, but the ZK system just makes verification faster.
+The verifier could recompute it themselves, but the proof system makes verification faster.
 GKR handles this directly.

 Circuit Satisfiability: Given a circuit $C$, public input $x$, and output $y$, prove there exists a secret witness $w$ such that $C(x, w) = y$.